jamesbuckett/ckad-questions/01-ckad-workload.md

 </p>
 </details>

 #### 01-05.
 Create a namespace called `edit-namespace`.
-Create a deployment called `edit-deployment` with `2` replicas using image `nginx` in namespace.
-After the deployment is running, alter the containers to use the `redis` image and record the change.
+Create a deployment called `edit-deployment` with `2` replicas using the `redis` image in namespace.
+After the deployment is running, alter the containers to use the `nginx` image.
+Then alter the containers to use the `nginx:1.14.2` image and record the change.

 <details><summary>show</summary>
 <p>